Brooks scores 21 points, Grizzlies beat Cavaliers 101-91

 Grizzlies: G Ja Morant (left ankle sprain) missed his seventh straight game after being injured on Dec.
 28 at Brooklyn.
 The reigning Rookie of the Year is expected to return in late January. … F Jaren Jackson Jr. (left knee surgery) and F Justise Winslow (left hip displacement) have not appeared in a game this season.

 Cavaliers: G Yogi Ferrell was signed to a 10-day contract after the NBA granted a hardship exception.
-He was the first sub in the game. … Cleveland has seven rotation players sidelined, including five-time All-Star F Kevin Love (right calf strain), G Darius Garland (right shoulder sprain) and G Kevin Porter Jr. (personal).
+He scored nine points in 17 minutes. … Cleveland has seven rotation players sidelined, including five-time All-Star F Kevin Love (right calf strain), G Darius Garland (right shoulder sprain) and G Kevin Porter Jr. (personal).

 UP NEXT